 There are examples of anti-discrimination legislation, Australia being one, which have the effect of making it unlawful to discriminate against a person with a disability.
 For example under section 23 of the Disability Discrimination Act 1992 (DDA) it is unlawful for a person to discriminate against a person on the ground of the person's disability in relation to the provision of means of access to premises.
 There are some exemptions set out in the Act which apply on the grounds of unjustifiable hardship.
 However there is an argument that the DDA makes it unlawful for all new buildings not to include wayfinding measures to facilitate unaided access to people with a sensory impairment to the building itself and to all the parts of the building.
-There is also an argument that the DDA makes it unlawful for all new public spaces not to include wayfinding measures to facilitate unaided access to people with a sensory impairment to those spaces and to all parts of those spaces.
+There is also an argument that the DDA makes it unlawful for all new public spaces not to include wayfinding measures to facilitate unaided access to people with a sensory impairment to those spaces.
 Notwithstanding the law this is a reasonable summary of the wayfinding objective.

-4. PASSIVE SYSTEMS and TECHNOLOGIES
+3. PASSIVE SYSTEMS and TECHNOLOGIES

-The following Sections illustrate the types of available systems and technologies, without attempting to list every individual product or service.
+In the following Sections, we will merely try to illustrate the types of systems and technologies that are available, without attempting to be comprehensive in the sense of mentioning every individual product or service available.
 Any product brands mentioned are for illustrative purposes only and do not imply any endorsement, and no attempt is made at assessing the benefits of one over another.

-The following are grouped as "passive" in the sense that they provide feedback to visionimpaired users without using power sources or involving similar infrastructure requirements.
+We have grouped the following systems and/or technologies under a heading of "passive" in the sense that they provide feedback to vision-impaired users without using power sources or involving similar infrastructure requirements.
 These types of systems are widely used in Australia at traffic intersections; within and around major buildings; etc. For design guide issues, the reader is referred to an information summary produced by the Royal Blind Society of NSW (2003) which sets out a range of accessible design recommendations for designers and decorators to assist people with vision (and other) impairment - including considerations for layout; lighting; floor surfaces; Tactile Ground Surface Indicators (commonly known as "TGSIs"); handrails; etc. as well as specific recommendations regarding lettering sizes, use of Braille, use of colour contrast, etc. to ensure clear signage.

-4.1 Tactile Ground Surface Indicators (TGSIs)
+3.1 Tactile Ground Surface Indicators (TGSIs)